Mike Horn: Gasherbrum 1 (8035 m) and Gasherbrum 2 (8068 m)

 In 2007, Mike, Jean Troillet, Fred Roux and Olivier Roduit reached the summit of Gasherbrum 1 (8035 m) and Gasherbrum 2 (8068 m) without oxygen.
 The original plan was to climb four Himalayan summits of 8000 metres, but their luck turned with weather which made them turn back.

 Broad Peak (8047 m)

 In 2010, Mike and Swiss mountain guide/alpinist Köbi Reichen reach the summit of Broad Peak (8047 m) without the use of additional oxygen in the Karakoram mountain range in Pakistan.

 Makalu (8463 m)

 In 2014, Mike and Fred Roux summited the majestic peak of Makalu (8,463 m) in alpine style, without high altitude porters or the use of additional oxygen.

 K2 (8611 m)

-In May 2015, Mike Horn set off on the "Driven To Explore" expedition with the loyal support of his main sponsor Mercedes-Benz.
+In May 2015, Mike Horn set off on the "Driven To Explore" expedition with the support of his main sponsor Mercedes-Benz.
 Leaving from Switzerland, Horn drove through 13 countries at the wheels of two Mercedes-Benz G-Class SUVs to finally reach Pakistan where he attempted to summit K2 (8611 m) in the Karakoram mountain range.
-Accompanied by his climbing partners, Fred Roux and Köbi Reichen, the team unfortunately did not make it to the summit due to unfavourable weather.
+Accompanied by his climbing partners, Fred Roux and Köbi Reichen, the team did not reach the summit due to unfavourable weather.